mirovarga/yepiwantthis.com/README.md

 The website got rejected by Amazon (more info on
 [my blog](http://www.mirovarga.com/my-amazon-affiliate-experiment-a-sequel)) so
-I decided to host the source code on GitHub to be able to demonstrate my Go skills when applying for Go projects.
+I decided to host the code on GitHub to help others use the API.

 ## What it does